On the Necessity of Output Distribution Reweighting for Effective Class Unlearning: Evaluation Setup

 \section{Evaluation Setup}

-In section~\ref{subsec:datasets}, we elaborate on the datasets and model architectures used in our experiments.
-In section~\ref{sec:baseline main} the baseline methods are explained, and in section~\ref{subsec:metrics} we provide the details on the evaluations metrics used for comparison.
+In~\cref{subsec:datasets}, we elaborate on the datasets and model architectures used in our experiments.
+And in~\cref{subsec:metrics} we provide the details on the evaluations metrics.
+Due to space constraints, detailed descriptions of all baselines and their hyperparameter configurations are detailed in~\cref{sec:baselines} and~\cref{sec:exp setting}, accordingly.